-Planning my hike of Kilimanjaro and the subsequent safari was not an easy task.
+Planning my hike of Kilimanjaro and the subsequent safari (check out my visit to Serengeti) was not an easy task.
 Good research was key.
 That research took many forms: talking to people who have hiked Kili, reading blogs or websites about hiking, talking to the great folks at REI, and the list and advice given to me by the trek organizer (Trekking for Kids).
 In the end, I still had many decisions to make on what felt could be important things.

 So, this post is geared (sic) to those contemplating climbing Kilimanjaro to reach its peak: Uhuru Peak, an adventure that requires both cold and hot weather gear.
 I will attempt, as an amateur, to share over a couple of posts what made it to my packing list and how it helped.
 This post will focus on clothing.
 If you are reading this and planning a similar trek, please feel free to leave any questions as comments and I will reply and try to help.
 In addition, should you have other suggested items or even better suggestions than mine, please share!

 Before I get on to that, a few key items:

 - I did a safari after the hike so I include in the list things for that very different experience.